Vince Hill: 1980s and 1990s

 In 1982, Hill added acting to his CV, in the BBC radio drama, Tolpuddle (which he also wrote).
-In 1983, he wrote and performed the song "It's Maggie for Me" as part of the 1983 general election campaign, in support of the Conservative prime minister Margaret Thatcher, who was re-elected.
+In 1983, he wrote and performed the song, "It's Maggie for Me", as part of the 1983 general election campaign, in support of the Conservative prime minister Margaret Thatcher, who was re-elected.

 In 1988, ITV gave Hill his own midday entertainment show, Gas Street, in which he made his début as a TV presenter and interviewer; the show also co-starred Suzi Quatro.

 In 1990, Hill took to the stage to play Ivor Novello in the stage play My Dearest Ivor.
-Hill also wrote the stage musical Zodiac.
-His stage acting continued, and notably included a starring role as the Cowardly Lion in an adaptation of the Royal Shakespeare Company's production of The Wizard Of Oz.
+Hill also wrote the stage musical, Zodiac.
+His stage acting continued, including a starring role as The Cowardly Lion in an adaptation of the Royal Shakespeare Company's production of The Wizard Of Oz.

 Later years

 In 2004, Hill was diagnosed with prostate cancer and underwent successful keyhole surgery.
 A year later, following a routine blood test, it was discovered he also had chronic myeloid leukaemia.
 Following extensive treatment, the illness was brought under control.
 His autobiography, Another Hill to Climb (Bank House Books), written in collaboration with Nick Charles, was released in 2010.

 Hill came out of semi-retirement in April 2012 to make a successful return to the stage for one night only in which he performed in a big band night at Ronnie Scott's Jazz Club.
 Hill said, "It was an absolute success — we sold out and I got a standing ovation.
-At that point, I just thought, 'I've finished, that'll do for me'."
+At that point, I just thought, "I've finished, that'll do me."

-Athol, Hill's only son was found dead aged 42, in January 2014.
+Athol, Hill's only son, was found dead, aged 42, in January 2014.
 Hill and his wife Annie, who died in September 2016, lived at their Oxfordshire home, close to the River Thames.
-The couple had two grandchildren.

-Hill came out of retirement again, in March 2018, when he returned to the stage in The Good Old Days of Variety at the Cast in Doncaster.
-Later that year, in September, Hill appeared in his 'Final Farewell Show' at the Kenton Theatre in Henley on Thames.
+Hill came out of retirement again in March 2018, when he returned to the stage in The Good Old Days of Variety at the Cast in Doncaster.
+Later that year, in September, Hill appeared in his 'Final Farewell Show' at the Kenton Theatre in Henley-on-Thames.
 In December 2018, Hill was billed to host an event celebrating the BFI's Missing Believed Wiped at 25 at BFI Southbank.

-In December 2019, it was reported that Hill was to play Baron Hard-up in Cinderella 2 – The Mrs Charming Years at Kenton Theatre in Henley on Thames.
-Hill became a Patron of The Macular Society in October 2010.
-Hill has suffered from AMD since 2011; this was a major reason for his reluctantly retiring from live performances.
-In support of the society, Hill donates all proceeds from sales of his Legacy greatest hits CD to the society to help beat macular disease.
-Hill also released a limited edition 2021 charity calendar, with proceeds going to The Macular Society.
+In December 2019, it was reported that Hill was to play Baron Hard-Up in Cinderella 2 – The Mrs Charming Years at the Kenton Theatre in Henley-on-Thames.
+Hill became a Patron of the Macular Society in October 2010.
+Hill suffered from AMD from 2011; this was a major reason for his reluctantly retiring from live performances.
+In support of the society, Hill donated all proceeds from sales of his Legacy greatest hits CD to the Society to help beat macular disease.
+Hill also released a limited edition 2021 charity calendar, with proceeds going to the Macular Society.
 In August 2021, it was revealed via Twitter that Hill had recently suffered a stroke.

+Hill died at home in Henley-on-Thames on 22 July 2023, at the age of 89.